A membership scheme (or, in the case of schools, an alumni program) allows you to bring together…

 There are different types of donations you can receive from individuals.
 Distinguish which your organisation can prepare to ask for, and get asking.

 Asking individuals for donations isn’t always an easy task.
 In fact, it can be really hard.
 Some organisations will have a dedicated fundraising officer, whilst others will depend on the board or volunteers to manage donations.
-Whatever situation your organisation is, it’s important to know the difference between the types of individual donations before launching in and asking for money.
+Whatever your organisation's situation, it’s important to know the difference between the types of individual donations before launching in and asking for money.

 A self-explanatory term, once-off donations are made once, usually after an ‘ask’ via email or maybe a phone call.
 It doesn’t mean you only expect a donor to make one donation to you, it just means there’s no plan or agreement that they’ll give again.
 You can ask a donor for multiple one-off donations, but it will likely require many asks.